WallStFam/gas-optimization/Article.md

 Many contracts start token id at zero(i.e Azuki, BAYC, etc).

 And this is ok if you as the creator are going to do the first mint.
-Because as we mentioned before in the chapter "Do you really need ERC721Enumerable?", in Solidity it's expensive to set variables from zero to non-zero.
+Because as we mentioned before in the section "Do you really need ERC721Enumerable?", in Solidity it's expensive to set variables from zero to non-zero.

 It's a nice trick to start the token id at 1, that way you'll make the first mint as much cheaper.